arrow

 The three main functions of a transaction processing system are system runtime functions, system administration functions, and application development functions.

-What are the 4 components of transaction processing systems?
+What are the 5 steps of transaction processing?

 Cross icon